bxparks/AUniter/README.md

 ### Config File (--config)

-By default, the `auniter.sh` script look in the
+By default, the `auniter.sh` script looks in the
 ```
 $HOME/.auniter.conf
 ```
 file in your home directory.
 The script can be told to look elsewhere using the `--config` command line flag.
-(Use `/dev/null` to indicate no config file.)
+(Use `--config /dev/null` to indicate no config file.)
 This may be useful if the config file is checked into source control for each Arduino project.

 ### Multiple Boards (--boards)